 “[CHWs’] referral logs to the health centers are filling and running out pages.”

-Training CHWs on NCD prevention and management could possibly help curtail the rising NCD prevalence in not only Uganda, but other similar poor-resource settings.
-Although this approach is promising, and the will to establish greater community support is strong at the grassroots level, it is important to note that any type of CHW involvement would require multiple stakeholders (i.e. government, international donors, development banks, NGO funding partners) to commit to consistent training and stable funding.32
+Training CHWs on NCD prevention and management could possibly help curtail the rising NCD prevalence in not only Uganda, but other settings devoid of appropriate resources.
+Although this approach is promising, and the will to establish greater community support is strong at the grassroots level, it is important to note that any type of CHW involvement would require multiple stakeholders (i.e. government, international donors, development banks, NGO funding partners) to commit to consistent training and stable funding.

 CHWs have the potential to bring about a three-tiered change in NCD management in Uganda: prevention/screening, referral to health centers, and adherence to medication.
 NCDs have been described as the social justice issue of our time and if we continue to neglect their causes and devastating effects, we are in danger of failing some of the most vulnerable members of society.